SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 #### Support link

 In the **Support link** section, you can enter a URL to be used to link to a support page.
-If you do not provide a link here, the default link to the {{< company-help >}} page will be used.
+If you do not provide a link here, the default link to the {{< sag-dev-community >}} page will be used.

 ![Support link configuration](/images/users-guide/enterprise-tenant/et-configuration-support-link.png)